anvetsu/reo/README.md

 The `?` prompt shows that Motto is waiting for your input.

-You may continue with the following short tutorial or visit the [Documentation](docs/index.md) pages.
+It is suggested that you work through the following short tutorial and then proceed to the rest of the [Documentation](docs/index.md).

 ### A 5-minute Tutorial